 According to PJM, no net metering resources in the PJM footprint provide ancillary services as part of a retail program.
-From PJM's perspective, this means all net metering resources in its territory are eligible to participate in its ancillary services market.
-139 PJM argues that even if a resource is compensated for the same service, it should not be considered double counting.
-Under this proposal, a net metered resource that receives credits through its retail rate for reducing its ancillary services purchase can also receive payment from PJM for providing the same ancillary services.
-That is clearly double counting.
-The September 1st Filing states that EDCs may raise concerns about double counting but neither PJM nor EDC may preclude a Component DER from providing ancillary services based on the resources being compensated for ancillary services at the retail level.
-No resource should be paid more than once for its services.
+From PJM's perspective, this means all net metering resources in its territory are eligible to participate in its ancillary services market.136 PJM argues that even if a resource is compensated for the same service, it should not be considered double counting as long as the resource does not provide the same service.
+The September 1st Filing states that EDCs may raise concerns about double counting but neither PJM nor EDC may preclude a Component DER from providing ancillary services based on the resources being compensated for ancillary services.
 If the net energy metering resources receive credits at a rate that includes compensation for ancillary services, that means they are providing the service and being compensated for it.